skiptools/skip-kit/README.md

 # SkipKit

-This Skip module enhances the `SkipUI` package with commonly-used features, such as a permission checker and a picker for photos and other media.
+This [Skip Lite](https://skip.tools) module enhances the `SkipUI` package with commonly-used features, such as a permission checker and a picker for photos and other media.

 ## PermissionManager